11+ Best Decorative Fillers for Spring

 11) Foliage

 Obviously you can fill your accessories with faux greenery.
 Ferns and ivy look Springy, but don’t forget about faux succulents.
 And of course pretty, realistic flowers will usher in Spring, too.
 Having a few transitional pots of greenery makes it easy to plop into anything.
-I am amazed at how often I use the small pots of greenery when I’m decorating.
-Find similar HERE.
+I am amazed at how often I use these small pots of greenery when I’m decorating.

 “Collecting Vintage Stoneware and Spring Decorating Ideas”